 Finally, I Decided on My Stain and Hardware

 I redid a chair a couple of months ago, check that out on my instagram, where I used antiquing glaze on the raw wood.
 This look is so gorgeous, I just love how it gave the wood a weather and aged feel.
 I decided to do this same technique here.
 I used it like a stain with a clean cloth and rubbed it all over the dresser and the drawers.
-To finish, I sealed it with some tung oil.
-I had on hand to make the finish really shine.
+To finish, I sealed it with some tung oil I had on hand to make the finish really shine.

 I am absolutely obsessed with antique brass finishes, so I decided to use this as a common theme throughout my bedroom, where this dresser was going.
-I ordered some hardware off of amazon in a cup style that I love.
+Then I ordered hardware off of amazon in a cup style that I love.

 The antique brass looks really beautiful against the wood, definitely an upgrade from the pink dresser we started with.
 This refurbished dresser is a great addition to the bedroom.